Driving from Florence to Rome: what to see on a road trip

 Tips for a road trip from Florence to Rome

-Here are some general tips to better organize your road trip in Italy.
+Here are some general recommendation to better organize your road trip in Italy.
+If you have any other useful tips to share, leave a comment below!

 How long does it takes to drive from Florence to Rome?